CallumHollywood/dailytools/README.md

 # dailytools
-Functions for tHis and that
+Functions for this and that